hunvreus/devpush-website/docs/configuration.md

 ---
 layout: layouts/doc.njk
 title: Configuration
-description: Environment variables and SSL provider setup.
+description: Environment variables and certificate challenge setup.
 ---

 All configuration is stored in `/var/lib/devpush/.env`.
+For a starting point, use the `.env.example` file in the repository.

 ## Environment variables